Author Archives: Jack

 Twilight of the Elites: America after Meritocracy by Christopher Hayes

 Twilight of the Elites: America after Meritocracy by Christopher Hayes is a book well-worth your time.
-Most of us are unhappy to one degree of another with our society.
-During the past 10 years or so we have seen many … Continue reading
+Most of us are unhappy to one degree or another with our society.
+During the past 10 years or so we have seen many failures and that is the starting point of the book.
+But what is the solution?
+I still don’t know.
+To be honest about it, I really didn’t expect one book to have all the answers but this is a good start in identifying some of the problems and suggesting some possible solutions or at least some improvements.

 Presidential Politics – a moderate Republican view and new blog